replayio/docs/src/app/getting-started/what-is-time-travel/page.md

 We knew we had something valuable when six months into starting Replay some of the top open source developers were using Replay to fix some of the most difficult bugs in Redux, React, and other popular open source libraries.
 It didn’t matter if Replay crashed every five minutes, and was as slower than a dialup modem, the ability to slow down and study a problem with Replay, was so great that some problems simply necessitated time travel.

 {% figure
-    alt="Playwright panel"
+    alt="Sebastian testimonial"
     src="/images/callout.png"
+    showRadius=false
     height=10
     width=640
 /%}

 Today Replay is used today in many of the top Open Source projects such as NextJS and Typescript and it’s hard to work on a web app and not use a tool that’s better because of Replay.
 Replay also is far faster.
 You can record in real time and forget it’s on and Replay DevTools is as responsive as Chrome DevTools.
 Replay also doesn’t crash every five minutes!

 With our recent move from Firefox to Chrome, you can use Replay as your development browser, to capture the perfect bug report, and to record and replay your browser tests.
 It turns out that flaky test failures are timing issues and time travel debugging is perfect for understanding them.
 You’ll laugh the first time you fix a flaky test and then try to imagine how you would have done it before!